informalsystems/hermes/guide/src/tx_channel_close.md

 The channel close handshake involves two steps: init and confirm.

-__NOTE__: The application running on-chain (for gaia v4) may initiate the closing of a channel by sending a `MsgChannelCloseInit` message.
-The cosmos-sdk implementation does not allow the relayer to initiate the closing of channels.
-Therefore, when using the Gaia release image, the `chan-close-init` command will fail.
-The command is rejected by the `cosmos-sdk` transfer module.
-To be able to test this command, you will need to [patch][patching] your gaia deployments.

 ## Channel Close Init

 Use the `chan-close-init` command to initialize the closure of a channel.